mgoellnitz/trackdown/README.md

 ```

 TrackDown does not interfere with your remote workflow for any version control
-system, so also for [Mercurial][hg] the trackdown branch will onyl show up
+system: Also for [Mercurial][hg] the trackdown branch will only show up in the
-in the remote repositories if you push it.
+remote repositories if you push it.

 ```
 hg push
 ```

-Initialization must only be executed once for a repository and all of its forks
+Initialization must only be executed once for a repository including all of its
-and clones.
+forks and clones.

-If you want to use the issue collection file from a different location, leave
+If you want to use the issue collection file from a different location than the
-out this step.
+special TrackDown branch, leave out this step.

 ## Repository Integration